experimental-platform/example-rails-loudspeakers/README.md

 # Sound Example for Experimental Platform

-[The Rails code](https://github.com/experimental-platform/example-speaker/blob/master/app/controllers/soundboard_controller.rb) only contains a few lines and is easy to understand.
+[The Rails code](https://github.com/experimental-platform/example-rails-loudspeakers/blob/master/app/controllers/soundboard_controller.rb) only contains a few lines and is easy to understand.
 It uses [mplayer](https://help.ubuntu.com/community/MPlayer) for playing a sound located in the ``sounds/`` directory.
+There's also an example written in [Node.JS](https://github.com/experimental-platform/example-nodejs-loudspeakers).

 ## Requirements